We've found 21 of the most flattering jumpsuits for every body type, occasion and budget

 How to choose the right jumpsuit for you

-• Age: "There is no age limit on wearing a jumpsuit, and a woman aged 50 and above could certainly wear a jumpsuit," says Rivkie Baum, Fashion Editor at woman&home.
+• Age: "There is no age limit on wearing a jumpsuit, and a woman aged 50 and above could certainly wear a jumpsuit," says Rivkie Baum, digital Fashion Editor at woman&home.

-• Event: "A jumpsuit is a great alternative to a dress for both casual and dressy occasions and can also be a comfortable option for those who prefer trousers, but want the seamlessness of a one piece ensemble," says Rivkie.
+• Event: "A jumpsuit is a great alternative to a dress for both casual and dressy occasions and can also be a comfortable option for those who prefer trousers, but want the seamlessness of a one-piece, ensemble," says Rivkie.

 • Body type: Amanda explains "Generally speaking, hourglass figures look fantastic with a cinched-waist jumpsuit, whereas pear shapes may opt for a wide leg look to balance the proportions."

-• Length: If you manage to find the perfect fit, but not quite the right length, chances are that can easily be fixed with a quick trip to your local tailor.
+• Length: If you manage to find the perfect fit, but not quite the right length, chances are that it can easily be fixed with a quick trip to your local tailor.

 • Price: It's worth spending a bit more than you normally might, since it's a whole outfit in one.